johnandersen777/johnandersen777.github.io/content/a_guide_to_good.md

   - Ask for forgiveness when we falter
   - Learn from our mistakes and shed bad behavior
   - Always strive to keep the good and build on the good
-- Accepting, honoring, and loving [thy Earthly Mother](/pole_shifts/) and Heavenly Father
+- Accepting, honoring, and loving thy Heavenly Father
-- Accepting, honoring, and loving Christ
+- Accepting, honoring, and loving Christ Jesus
   - Who came in the flesh
   - Has risen
   - Is both fully God, Son of God, and Son of Humanity